rom-rb/rom-rb.org/source/learn/getting-started/auth-with-rom.html.md

 <% end %>
 ```

-The next thing that we should do is to add login form:
+The next thing that we should do is to add login form in `app/views/user_sessions/new.html.erb`:
 ```ruby
 <%= render partial: "layouts/header" %>
 <h1>Log in</h1>